Dowell Loggains: Miami Dolphins

 After head coach John Fox was fired, Loggains reunited with Gase in Miami, landing another offensive coordinator position for the 2018 season.

 New York Jets

 On January 23, 2019, Loggains reunited with Adam Gase once again after he was hired as the offensive coordinator/quarterbacks coach for the New York Jets.

 On October 25, 2020, in anticipation of the Week 7 matchup against the Buffalo Bills, head coach Adam Gase gave up offensive play-calling duties and gave them to Loggains.
-Despite a strong performance in the first half with a 10–6 lead, Loggains failed to gain momentum in the second half, culminating in an 18–10 loss to Buffalo.
+Although the Jets managed to take a 10–6 halftime lead, they were shut out in the second half, resulting in an 18–10 loss to Buffalo.
 On October 28, 2020, ahead of the matchup against the Kansas City Chiefs, it was reported that Loggains would again be given offensive play-calling duties.
 Gase was fired as the Jets' head coach in January 2021, along with his staff, including Loggains.